ioBroker/ioBroker.mqtt/README.md

 - **WebSockets** - if parallel to TCP Server, the WebSocket MQTT Server should run.
 - **Port** - Port where the server will run (Default 1883). **WebSockets** will always run on port+1 (Default 1884)
 - **SSL** - If TCP and WebSockets should run as secure server.
-- **Authentication/User name** - If authentication required, you can specify the username.
+- **Authentication/Username** - If authentication required, you can specify the username.
 It is suggested to always use SSL with authentication to not send passwords over unsecure connection.
 - **Authentication/Password** - Password for user.
 - **Mask to publish own states** - Pattern to filter ioBroker states, which will be sent to clients.
 You can use wildcards to specify group of messages, e.g "*.memRss, mqtt.0.*` to get all memory states of all adapters and all states of adapter mqtt.0
 - **Publish only on change** - New messages will be sent to client only if the state value changes.
 Every message sent by the client will be accepted, even if the value does not change.